charlietag/tmux-split-statusbar/README.md

-# Tmux split status bar plugin
+# Tmux Plugin -split status bar

 This is an plugin that split stats bar into 2 parts (lines)